IntersectMBO/plutus-apps/doc/plutus/explanations/plutus-tools-component-descriptions.rst

 For each Plutus application use case, we provide test scenarios (or test cases) with and without the :hsmod:`Plutus.Contract.Test.ContractModel`.

 The examples are for testing and educational purposes.
-While they work in the `plutus-contract emulator`, they are not guaranteed to work on the actual Cardano network.
-The main reason is that the size of the produced Plutus scripts are too big to fit in a transaction given current protocol parameters.
+While they work in the `plutus-contract emulator`, they are not guaranteed to work on the actual Cardano network, primarily because the size of the produced Plutus scripts are too big to fit in a transaction given current protocol parameters.

 3. PAB (Plutus application backend)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~